JoenTheWizard/Tutor_Stuff/Tutoring/Python_General/homework_2023_1.md

 print("Decrypted message:", decrypted_message) #Message is now decoded
 ```

+For extension, try make the `xor_cipher` function support any size key.

 # Task 2
 ## HTTP Requests
 ### In this question you will have to investigate and research about HTTP requests, what HTTP and a HTTP header is.
 As part of the task you have to investigate how to "send a HTTP request and get a response" in Python.